TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - no de tarjeta
 - no do cartao
 - no do cartão
-- 不。 de tarjeta
+- no. de tarjeta

-- 不。 do cartao
+- no. do cartao

-- 不。 do cartão
+- no. do cartão

 - nr carta
 - nr. carta

 - numeri di scheda
 - numero carta
 - numero de cartao